-Trump defends ex-aide Manafort as jury considers verdict
+Trump defends ex-aide Manafort as jury weighs verdict

 The judge made the comment before telling spectators including journalists that he did not want them running out of the courtroom while the jury announces its verdict on the various counts.
 He did not indicate he had inside knowledge of their deliberations.

-The jury, deliberating in a room at the federal courthouse in Alexandria, sent a note on Thursday afternoon asking Ellis four questions including one about defining “reasonable doubt.”
+The jury sent a note on Thursday afternoon asking Ellis four questions including one about defining “reasonable doubt.”
 In a criminal case, a jury must find a defendant guilty “beyond a reasonable doubt.”

-The question suggested one or more jurors may be grappling with whether prosecutors met this standard of proof on certain counts.

-“The fact that they are sending questions on reasonable doubt tells me that the group is divided,” jury consultant Alexandra Rudolph said.
-“There is at least one juror who has not decided the case and who is not convinced.”

 The jurors also asked Ellis about when someone must disclose a foreign bank account to the Treasury Department, about the definition of a “shelf company” - an inactive company often sold to people aiming to bypass the registration process - and about the exhibit list.

-The judge said he received a motion Thursday night from a group of news organizations seeking to unseal parts of the proceedings that he had kept from becoming public.
-Ellis said he would allow lawyers for the media outlets to argue the motion on Friday afternoon.
+The judge also is due to hear arguments on Friday on a motion filed by seven news organizations seeking the names and addresses of the jurors and alternates, and for the court to unseal documents that have been filed but not made public, apparently related to a motion by the defense.

-Reporting by Nathan Layne and Karen Freifeld; Additional reporting by Ginger Gibson; Writing by Will Dunham; Editing by Alistair Bell
+Reporting by Nathan Layne and Karen Freifeld; Additional reporting by Jan Wolfe and Ginger Gibson; Writing by Will Dunham; Editing by Alistair Bell